mohitkorai/facial-emotion-recognition-cnn/README.md

 # facial-emotion-recognition-cnn
 Convolutional Neural Network to classify facial emotions using the FER-2013 dataset.
 Built with TensorFlow/Keras.

-# facial-emotion-recognition-cnn
-Facial Emotion Classification using CNN and FER-2013 dataset — Achieved 82% accuracy using deep learning with class balancing, normalization, and Keras model tuning.

 # Facial Emotion Recognition - CNN Project

 This project applies a Convolutional Neural Network (CNN) to classify facial expressions using the [FER-2013](https://www.kaggle.com/datasets/msambare/fer2013) dataset.
 The dataset contains 48×48 grayscale images representing 7 different emotions.
+Used deep learning with class balancing, normalization, and Keras model tuning.

 🎯 **Final Accuracy:** 82%
 🧠 **Model Type:** Deep CNN with BatchNorm, Dropout, and Softmax output